 Terry Nolan is an epidemiologist, paediatrician, and public health physician.
 He trained in medical science and in medicine at the University of Western Australia, as a paediatric physician at Royal Children’s Hospital Melbourne and Montréal Children’s Hospital.
 He did his PhD in epidemiology and biostatistics at McGill University.

 He is a Redmond Barry Distinguished Professor of the University of Melbourne, Foundation Head of the Melbourne School of Population and Global Health.

 His research has been predominantly in vaccine preventable disease, including epidemiologic studies and clinical trials of new vaccines.
-He has over 220 publications including 213 in refereed journals including MJA, Lancet, JAMA, and Journal of Infectious Diseases.
+He has over 250 publications in journals such as MJA, Lancet, JAMA, and Journal of Infectious Diseases.

 In addition, he has made substantial contributions to research policy and to the measurement of research quality and impact.